vnkrtv/web-testing-tool/README.md

 - MONGO_HOST - MongoDB host, default - "localhost"
 - MONGO_PORT - MongoDB port, default - 27017
 - MONGO_DBNAME - MongoDB database name for app, default - "quizer"
+- URL_PREFIX - prefix for all paths in app (for example, "quizer"), default - ""
 - DEMONSTRATION_VARIANT - if set, adds some data for demonstration purposes:
   - user 'user' with password 'password', who belongs to group 'student'
   - 2 added subjects 'Python' and 'OSS', 3 tests and 2 questions for one of them